oracle/pgql-lang/README.md

 ## Build and Install

 PGQL can be built on Windows, Linux and Mac OS X and requires Java 1.8 or higher and Maven 3.3.9 or higher.
-Note that although Java 1.8 or higher is required to *build* PGQL, Java 1.7 or higher can be used to *run* PGQL.

 On Linux / Mac OS X: